MichaelRabinovich/Scalable-Locally-Injective-Mappings/README.md

 # Scalable-Locally-Injective-Mappings
-This supplemental archive contains both source code and binaries for the implementation used in the ETH Technical Report:
+This supplemental archive contains both source code and binaries for the implementation used in the ACM TOG Paper:

 “Scalable Locally Injective Mappings"
 Michael Rabinovich, Roi Poranne, Daniele Panozzo and Olga Sorkine-Hornung